pytorch/xla/.github/ci.md

 ### Running TPU tests on PRs

-The `build_and_test.yml` workflow runs tests on the TPU in addition to CPU and GPU.
+The `build_and_test.yml` workflow runs tests on the TPU in addition to CPU.
 The set of tests run on the TPU is defined in `test/tpu/run_tests.sh`.

 ## CI Environment

 Before the CI in this repository runs, we build a base dev image.
 These are the same images we recommend in our VSCode `.devcontainer` setup and nightly build to ensure consistency between environments.
-We produce variants with and without CUDA, configured in `infra/ansible` (build config) and `infra/tpu-pytorch-releases/dev_images.tf` (build triggers).
+We produce variants configured in `infra/ansible` (build config) and `infra/tpu-pytorch-releases/dev_images.tf` (build triggers).

 The CI runs in two environments:

-1. Organization self-hosted runners for CPU and GPU: used for almost every step of the CI.
+1. Organization self-hosted runners for CPU: used for almost every step of the CI.
 These runners are managed by PyTorch and have access to the shared ECR repository.
 1. TPU self-hosted runners: these are managed by us and are only available in